Walmart Is Selling Tiny Homes for $9,101—Are They Worth It?

 RELATED: There's a Secret Way to Get 11 Percent Off Your Home Depot Purchase.

-Walmart carries a product that could serve as tiny homes for just over $9,000.
+Walmart carries products that could serve as tiny homes for under $9,000.

-Whether the current state of the housing market has you convinced you'll never own a house or you simply don't want to maintain so much space, it's becoming easier to see why tiny homes are taking off in popularity.
-And now, more designers and potential buyers are becoming comfortable with the idea of an "off-the-rack" item they could move into.
+Whether the current state of the housing market has you convinced you'll never own a house or you simply don't want to clean and maintain a multi-bedroom home, a tiny home may seem pretty attractive to you right now.
+If so, you're not alone.
+More and more potential buyers are becoming comfortable with the concept of a small, "off-the-rack" dwelling.

-Experts say the unit has some immediate upsides.
+Experts say tiny homes have some immediate upsides.

-Besides the convenience of having it brought right to your property, there are plenty of positives that stand out.
+In addition to the convenience of having a first-floor barn-style tiny home brought right onto your property, there are plenty of other positives associated with modern tiny living.

-"The tiny home itself does have pretty nice design and it does look like a very cozy space," says Sebastian Jania, owner of Ontario Property Buyers.
-"Further, at a price of under $10,000 one is able to get a shell for a property along with some interior features.
+"The tiny home itself does have pretty nice design and it does look like a very cozy space," says Sebastian Jania, owner of Ontario Property Buyers, of the Best Barns Arlington 12x20 Wood Storage Shed Kit.
+"Further, at a price of under $10,000, one is able to get a shell for a property along with some interior features.
 For someone that's looking at getting an RV or living out of a trailer, this could be a wise alternative for minimalistic living."

-According to Nichole Abbott, an interior designer with Floor360, it's also about how the unit uses its space.
+For Nichole Abbott, an interior designer with Floor360, there's also a lot to love about how the Arlington uses its space.

 "This model home has built-in storage in the loft/second floor area which is a useful feature for a tiny home.
 So that's a versatile feature well worth the money paid," she says.
 "The upper level could be used as a sleeping area with a mattress that sits on the floor, too."